 - Reckless Driving

-Misdemeanors are generally considered less serious offenses than felony offenses, and usually result in less severe penalties and repercussions.
-A conviction for a felony offense is typically punishable by confinement in a state prison for more than one year, and misdemeanor offense convictions are generally punishable by confinement in county jail for one year or less.
+Misdemeanors are generally considered less serious offenses than felony offenses and usually result in less severe penalties and repercussions.
+A conviction for a felony offense is typically punishable by confinement in state prison for more than one year, and misdemeanor offense convictions are generally punishable by confinement in county jail for one year or less.